muratk5n/thirdwave/en/README.md

 ---

-No need to 'abolish the administrative state' to fix this problem.
+No need to 'abolish the administrative state' to fix problems such as these..
 Have a better, accountable state.

 ---